Gaurav1999317/devTinder-web/README.md

 -navbar should update as soon as the user logs in\
--you should not access the other routes without login -if token is not present redirect to the login page
+-you should not access the other routes without login -if token is not present redirect to the login page -Showed the feed toh the user after loggin in
+-Made the user Card for showing the diff user details